USEPA/CMAQ/DOCS/Tutorials/CMAQ_Benchmark.md

 ### Confirm that the Benchmark Simulation Completed

 To confirm that the benchmark case ran to completion view the run.benchmark.log file for a non-MPI run, for MPI runs, check each of the CTM_LOG_[ProcessorID]*.log files.
-A successful run will contain the following line at the bottom of the log:
+A successful run will contain the following line at the bottom of the log(s):

 ``>>---->  Program completed successfully  <----<<``

-Note: If you are running on multiple processors the log file for each processor is also moved to the benchmark output directory $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH and named CTM_LOG_[ProcessorID].v52_gcc_SE52BENCH_20110701 files.
+Note: If you are running on multiple processors the log file for each processor is also moved from the $CMAQ_HOME/CCTM/scripts directory to the benchmark output directory $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH and these log files have the name convention CTM_LOG_[ProcessorID.v52_[compiler]_[CASE]_[RUNDATE].log, ie. CTM_LOG_[ProcessorID].v52_gcc_SE52BENCH_20110701.

-The benchmark output results will have been placed in $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH and should include 23 netCDF-type files: ACONC, AOD_DIAG, APMDIAG, APMVIS, B3GTS_S, CGRID, CONC, DEPV, DRYDEP, DUSTEMIS, LTNGCOL, LTNGHRLY, MEDIA_CONC, PHOTDIAG1, PHOTDIAG2, PMVIS, SOILOUT, SSEMIS, VDIFF, VSED, WETDEP1, and WETDEP2.
+The benchmark output results will have been placed in $CMAQ_DATA/output_CCTM_v52_[compiler]_SE52BENCH and should include 23 netCDF-type files: ACONC, AOD_DIAG, APMDIAG, APMVIS, B3GTS_S, CGRID, CONC, DEPV, DRYDEP, DUSTEMIS, LTNGCOL, LTNGHRLY, MEDIA_CONC, PHOTDIAG1, PHOTDIAG2, PMDIAG, PMVIS, SOILOUT, SSEMIS, VDIFF, VSED, WETDEP1, and WETDEP2.

 Common errors in a CCTM simulation include the following: